czech-radio/rapi/README.md

 	todo
 	```

+## Usage

+### Config

+runtime variables are assigned in following order:

+1. flags
+2. environment
+3. config file
+4. hardcoded defaults

+### How to run

 ## Test
 ### test orig api
 - when using curl on api provided at: https://rapidev.croapp.cz use -g, --globoff flag e.g.: